nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## 7. Glossary

-**Parameters:** Inputs keyed in after the command word that specify the behaviour of the command
+**Parameters:** Inputs keyed in after the command word that specify the behaviour of the command.

 **Prefix**: Expressions that signal inputs of a certain field e.g. `n/` signals name field, `gp/` signals guardian's phone.